Part one- career

 Which did you enjoy the most?

 Although I found the Clinical Pharmacy Lectureship challenging I found this role extremely rewarding.
 I loved working with pharmacy undergraduates, sparking their interest in clinical pharmacy and giving them some of the foundations for their future career as a pharmacist.
 I’m still in contact with many of the students I taught in New Zealand, through Facebook and Twitter, and I’ve enjoyed watching their pharmacy careers develop.
-One of my 1st students, Brendon Jiang, is now working in the UK a GP pharmacist and we regularly meet up at conferences and will be going through the RPS Faculty process together this autumn.
+One of my 1st students, Brendon Jiang, is now working in the UK as a Primary Care pharmacist and we regularly meet up at conferences and will be going through the RPS Faculty process together this autumn.